karmatys8/karmatys8/README.md

 ## Projects

-I am currently working on [stock market dashboard](https://github.com/karmatys8/stock-market-dashboard) and learning for studies. 📈 + 👨‍🎓
+I'm currently immersed in my studies, requiring several projects.
+The most intriguing ones are creating a database and developing an online shops website.
+Unfortunately, to prevent plagiarism, they're set as private until the semester ends. 👨‍🎓

-My last project is [Recruitment task for BIT WEB](https://github.com/karmatys8/BIT_WEB_recruitment_task). ⌛
+My most recent project is [Recruitment task for BIT WEB](https://github.com/karmatys8/BIT_WEB_recruitment_task). ⌛

 You can see more repos on my [profile](https://github.com/karmatys8?tab=repositories). 👈

+Project [stock market dashboard](https://github.com/karmatys8/stock-market-dashboard) is currently postponed due to the heavy studies workload. 📆

 #### Note

 Although I used to commit way more, most of them were singular file updates.
-Right now every commit is a new feature, bug fix etc.
+Currently every commit is a new feature, bug fix etc.
-In fact I use Git and GitHub way more than before.
+In fact I am using Git and GitHub significantly more often than before.

 ## Stack